 1500 Gallon Water Cistern

-Our electrical vehicles have large storage batteries that can provide power for cell phone and computer devices as well as transportation even when the sun is not shining.
-The two Leafs and a Bolt have a combined power storage of 114 kilowatt hours of power.
+Our solar powered electrical vehicles have large storage batteries that can provide backup power as well as transportation even when the sun is not shining.
+They can also be remotely recharged when our solar grid is on hiatus.